Monte47/Super-Scrolls-FS/README.md

 ### **Reviews**

-Users can read reviews of books and create one of their own.
+Users can read reviews of books and write one of their own.
 Users can also delete and edit their own review.
-Users can only have one review per book.
+Users can only write one review per book.
 To edit a review a user can simply click their review and a form will appear in place of the review body.

 ### **Bookshelves**